 Then create the script

 custom_dock.gd in the same folder.
-Fill with the
+Fill it with the

 template we’ve seen before to get a

-Since we’re trying to add a new custom dock, we need to create the contents of such dock.
-This is nothing more than a standard Godot scene.
-So you can create a new scene in the editor and start creating it.
+Since we’re trying to add a new custom dock, we need to create the contents of the dock.
+This is nothing more than a standard Godot scene: just create a new scene in the editor then edit it.

-For an editor dock, it is mandatory that the root of the scene is a Control or one of its child classes.
-For this tutorial, you can make a single button.
-The name of the root node will also be the name that appears on the dock tab, so be sure to put a descriptive but short one.
-Don’t forget to add a text to your button.
+For an editor dock, the root node must be a Control or one of its child classes.
+For this tutorial, you can create a single button.
+The name of the root node will also be the name that appears on the dock tab, so be sure to give it a short and descriptive name.
+Also, don’t forget to add some text to your button.

 Save this scene as

-The code is very straightforward, you just need to select a dock position to add it and have a control to add (which is the scene you just created).
-It is also very important that you remember to remove the dock when the plugin is deactivated.
-The code can be like this:
+You need to select a dock position and define the control to add (which is the scene you just created).
+Don’t forget to remove the dock when the plugin is deactivated.
+The script could look like this:

 Checking the results¶

-Now it is the moment to check the results of your work.
+It’s now time to check the results of your work.
 Open the Project Settings and click on the Plugins tab.
-Your plugin should be the only on the list.
-If it is not showing, click on the Update button at the top right corner.
+Your plugin should be the only one on the list.
+If it is not showing, click on the Update button in the top-right corner.

-At the Status column, you can see that the plugin is inactive.
-So you just need to click on the status to select Active.
-The dock should be immediately visible, even before you close the settings window.
-And now, lo and behold, you have a custom dock!
-In just a bit of coding and a simple scene.
+You can see the plugin is inactive on the Status column; click on the status to select Active.
+The dock should become visible before you even close the settings window.
+You should now have a custom dock:

-Now that you learned how to make basic plugins, you can extend the editor in many nice ways.
-Many functions can be added to editor on the fly with GDScript, it is a powerful way to create special editors without having to delve into C++ modules.
+Now that you’ve learned how to make basic plugins, you can extend the editor in several ways.
+Lots of functionality can be added to the editor with GDScript; it is a powerful way to create specialized editors without having to delve into C++ modules.

-You can make your own plugins to help you and also share them in Godot’s Asset Library so many people can benefit of your work.
+You can make your own plugins to help yourself and share them in the Asset Library so that people can benefit from your work.